Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Connecting_user.md

 **Expected**

-The user account should get connected to the MS Teams account and the same should reflect in the RHS with a toast message regarding the successful connection.
+The user account should get connected to their MS Teams account and the same should reflect in the RHS with a toast message regarding the successful connection.